-For the year ended December 31, 2016, Quebecor declared and paid quarterly dividends in the annual aggregate amount of \$0.17 per share on its Class A Shares and Class B Shares.
-For the years ended December 31, 2014 and 2015, Quebecor declared and paid quarterly dividends in the annual aggregate respective amount of \$0.10 and \$0.13 per share on its Class A Shares and Class B Shares.
+For the year ended December 31, 2017, Quebecor declared and paid quarterly dividends in the annual aggregate amount of \$0.105 per share (after giving effect to the stock split) on its Class A Shares and Class B Shares.
+For the years ended December 31, 2015 and 2016, Quebecor declared and paid quarterly dividends in the annual aggregate respective amount of \$0,065 and \$0.085 per share (after giving effect to the stock split) on its Class B Shares.